wp-plugins/wp-to-buffer/readme.txt

 4. Post level settings meta box.

 == Changelog ==

+= 2.0 =
+* Fix: admin_enqueue_scripts used to prevent 3.6+ JS errors
+* Fix: Force older versions of WP to Buffer to upgrade to 2.x branch.
+* Fix: Check for Buffer accounts before outputting settings (avoids invalid argument errors).
+* Enhancement: Validation of access token to prevent several errors.
+* Enhancement: Add callback URL value (not required, but avoids user confusion).
+* Enhancement: Check the access token pasted into the settings field is potentially valid (avoids questions asking why the plugin doesn't work, because the user hasn't carefully checked the access token).

 = 1.1 =
 * Enhancement: Removed spaces from categories in hashtags (thanks, Douglas!)